Grantglass/The-Digital-Muse-Meets-the-Scholarly-Essay/assignments/AB/example.md

 ![hAudi](images/hAudimeme.jpg)

-When Your Homework is 2 Questions
 In this meme, arrangement is used to create a two-part structure.
 The image in the top portion of the image creates an optimistic message through facial expression which is reinforced with the text.
-This sentiment is then fliped in the lower portion where the visual suggests suggests disappointment and the text explains the source.
+This sentiment is then fliped in the lower portion where the visual suggests disappointment and the text explains the source.
 ![twopartmeme](images/twopartmeme.png)